 - Aligned assurance — developing a coordinated approach to assurance and overcoming the limitations of the traditional three-lines-of-defense model.

-- Dynamic risk assessment — enhancing the identification and prioritisation of risks across the enterprise, including a focus on identifying and assessing companywide fraud risks.
+- Dynamic risk assessment — enhancing the identification and prioritization of risks across the enterprise, including a focus on identifying and assessing companywide fraud risks.

 In addition, the CAE was also considering how to prepare his department to support a company that could be twice its current size in just a few years.
-This was prudent thinking: In a company with a track record for rapid growth, he had to anticipate the needs the organisation will have — and the form the organisation will take — years into the future.
+This was prudent thinking: In a company with a track record for rapid growth, he had to anticipate the needs the organization will have — and the form the organization will take — years into the future.